Wasps0/Wasps0.github.io/docs/index.md

 ## Useful links

 On your right is a pannel that allow you to navigate the guide and access whichever page you want.
 In the meanwhile here's a list of useful external links that will ease your life in the game:

+- ef
+- ee